ryhaberecht/FEV-KEGG/README.rst

 FEV\@KEGG
 ---------
 FEV\@KEGG allows for easy analysis of metabolic networks of organisms in KEGG (Kyoto Encyclopedia of Genes and Genomes).
-Read the whole documentation here: https://fev-kegg.readthedocs.io
+Read the API documentation here: https://fev-kegg.readthedocs.io

 Restrictions